 If you are interested in learning to cook Thai food, then why not take a cooking class.
 There are a fair few Thai cooking classes around Koh Lanta.

-Koh Lanta has a good variety of guest houses, hostels, and hotels.
-Here are a few places to check out and give you an idea of what is available in Koh Lanta.
+Koh Lanta has a decent variety of guest houses, hostels, and hotels.
+Here are a few places to check out that will give you an idea of what is available in Koh Lanta Thailand.

 Remember to check the reviews and book a place that suits your interests while traveling.